Roughly 111 students graduated with a degree in Film, Video & Photographic Arts from 5 degree programs available in Minnesota.

 Next you'll find the very best universities and colleges in Minnesota for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only the colleges in the state and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

 Carleton College is one of the finest schools in the country for Film, Video & Photographic Arts.
-Graduates of the film program earn about $36,311 in their early career salary and $69,522 in their mid-career salary.
+Carleton College film, video & photographic arts majors receive 7.2% more than the typical film grad.
 Students who enjoy a more slow-paced life will treasure the school's location in the smallish town of Northfield, Minnesota.

 It's hard to find a better school than University of Minnesota - Twin Cities if you want to pursue Film, Video & Photographic Arts as a major.
 University of Minnesota - Twin Cities film, video & photographic arts students make 1.9% more than the average film grad.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.